daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 ## Dataset:

-12 CSV files for 12 months of Sales data in 2019 with the same columns.
+12 CSV files for 12 months of Sales data in 2019 with the same columns as per my Github's folder

 | Order ID | Product | Quantity Ordered | Price Each | Order Date | Purchase Address |
 |-|-|-|-|-|-|